essolami/generalProject-Javascript-React/src/interviewQuestions/javascript.md

     - Cannot be redeclared
     - When you call variable before declare it let will return error which is more logical
     - It doesn't generates property with the name of the variable inside the window object and it will return undefined

+const constVariable = "I am a constant";
+let letVariable = "I am a let variable";

+console.log(window.constVariable); // Output: undefined
+console.log(window.letVariable); // Output: undefined Because they are only accessible within the block they are declared in.
+Unlike var which is consider as a global scope

 ---